Structure-preserving integrators for dissipative systems based on reversible-irreversible splitting: Numerical experiments

 where

 with $t_{n} = nh, n=0,1,2,\dots$.
 Note that the RK3 method is neither symplectic nor conformal symplectic.
 Thus, it does not preserve the Poisson structure for the reversible dynamics.
-It is also worth mentioning that both split GENERIC integrators introduced in this article at each step require only one force calculation, which often dominates the computational costs per step especially for large-scale simulations, whereas three force calculations are needed for the RK3 method.
+It is also worth mentioning that the two split GENERIC integrators introduced in this article at each step typically require only one force calculation, which often dominates the computational cost per step especially for large-scale simulations, whereas three force calculations are needed for the RK3 method.